dbasrai/dbasrai.github.io/shrek_instructions.md

 # Overall Steps

 1. Transfer files to Shrek, connect to Shrek
-2. Enter docker container, navigate to correct directories
+2. Build and/or Enter docker container, navigate to correct directories
 3. Start ipython, start trainining.

 # Transfering files and connecting to Shrek